 About

-The Austin miniMetro was launched on the 8th October 1980, as a ‘British car to beat the world’ and, by the time production ceased in 1998, over 2 million cars were made.
+The brand moved to simple Metro and by the time production ceased in 1998, with the Rover 100, over 2 million cars were made.
 Today, probably less than 1% of these cars survive.

 If you’re interested in the club there are details of how to join under the “Join Our Club!” tab and we have a Facebook group that welcomes all enthusiasts regardless of membership.
 We are a very friendly bunch so if you ever see us at a show we’re always happy to have a chat so do come and say hello!